 The main problem is that most businesses are not well structured.

 Most likely, you didn’t, so instead, you’ve been going with the flow.
-In reality however, ‘going with the flow’ in business, is like doing a jigsaw puzzle without a picture for reference.
+In reality, however, ‘going with the flow’ in business, is like doing a jigsaw puzzle without a picture for reference.

-A second problem is that some companies are also poorly structured in terms of capital.
+The second problem is that some companies are also poorly structured in terms of capital.